By: Leila Rayburn, Senior Content Manager, 2/17/17

 1. Make it easy for employees to be on-brand

 Your teams are busy enough during the day.
-Spending time and resources hunting down appropriately-branded materials keeps them from making an impact in their roles.
-In these cases, when employees or partners can’t find the right marketing piece they need, they will (with great intentions) – often decide to go rogue and create their own.
+Spending time and resources hunting down the right marketing materials keeps them from making an impact in their roles.
+In these cases, when employees or partners can’t find the right branding piece they need, they will (with great intentions) – often decide to go rogue and create their own.

-In these situations, making it easy for brand stewards to find what they need, when they need it, is critical.
+In these situations, making it easy for brand managers to find what they need, when they need it, is critical.

-Consider providing permission-based access online to the latest branded and approved materials, on a portal that is fully designed to match your organization’s identity.
-Make approved branded resources such as photos, templates, videos and more easy-to-find on an intuitive, companywide tool.
+Consider providing permission-based access online to the latest branded and approved marketing materials, on a portal that is fully designed to match your organization’s brand identity.
+Make approved branded resources such as photos, templates, videos and more easy-to-find on an intuitive, brand management software.

 Even with modest operating budgets, your affiliates can print professional materials, while maintaining full brand compliance – without taking time away from their daily priorities.

 Many global and distributed organizations need to disseminate marketing resources that supports the company brand, adheres to brand standards while allowing room for customization to meet needs of local consumers.

 The Boys and Girls Club of America operates in urban and rural communities, military installations and on native land.
 With such a vast variety of target audiences, local affiliates need to customize materials to suit the preferences of each of their communities.
 What’s more, the organization itself is so embedded within these communities, it was important that the materials reflect the target audience.

 Below are some examples of inconsistent brand usage BGCA experienced before implementing MarcomCentral’s Marketing Asset Management tool.